 California University welcomes applications from students from countries other than

 the United States.
 All international applicants must follow the procedures and guidelines,

 which are available at www.calu.edu/prospective/graduate/how-to-apply/international-applicants/.

 Students holding undergraduate degrees from a Canadian college or university need only submit their official transcripts directly to the Graduate School.
 If they are similar to the materials from the United States model, they will be evaluated locally.
 If not, students will be required to comply with the above international student policy.

-International students who are interested may contact the School of Graduate Studies and Research regarding graduate assistantships and the Financial Aid Office regarding financial options.
+All applicants who are interested may contact the School of Graduate Studies and Research regarding graduate assistantships and the Financial Aid Office regarding financial options.
 Admission into the University does not imply receipt of a graduate assistantship.